antononcube/Raku-LLM-Functions/README.md

 &func3(dish => 'salad', cuisine => 'Russion', max-tokens => 300);
 ```
 ```
-# **Ingredients:**
+# **Russian Salad**
 #
+# Ingredients:
+#
+# * 2 pounds (900g) red potatoes, peeled and cubed
-# * 1 head of cabbage, shredded
+# * 1 pound (450g) carrots, peeled and cubed
-# * 1 carrot, shredded
+# * 1 pound (450g) celery, thinly sliced
-# * 1/2 cup of green peas, cooked
+# * 1/2 cup (120ml) mayonnaise
-# * 1/2 cup of chopped walnuts
+# * 1/2 cup (120ml) sour cream
-# * 1/2 cup of mayonnaise
+# * 1/4 cup (60ml) finely chopped fresh dill
-# * 1/4 cup of sour cream
+# * 1/4 cup (60ml) finely chopped fresh parsley
 # * Salt and pepper to taste
 #
-# **Instructions:**
+# Instructions:
 #
-# 1. In a large bowl, combine the cabbage, carrots, and green peas.
+# 1. In a large bowl, combine the potatoes, carrots, and celery.
-# 2. In a small bowl, whisk together the mayonnaise, sour cream, salt, and pepper.
+# 2. In a small bowl, whisk together the mayonnaise, sour cream, dill, parsley, salt, and pepper.
 # 3. Pour the dressing over the salad and toss to coat.
 # 4. Serve immediately or chill for later.
 #
 # **Tips:**
 #
-# * For a more flavorful salad, add some chopped fresh herbs, such as dill or parsley.
+# * To make the potatoes ahead of time, boil them in salted water until tender, then drain and cool completely.
+Store the potatoes in an airtight container in the refrigerator for up to 3 days.
+# * To make the salad ahead of time, assemble it and then cover and chill for up to 24 hours.
+Just before serving, add the dressing and toss to coat.
-# * You can also add some chopped red onion or celery to the salad.
+# * This salad is also delicious with chopped walnuts or
-# * If you don't have any walnuts on hand, you can use any other type of nut, such as almonds or pecans.
-# * For a vegan version of this salad, use vegan mayonnaise and sour cream.
 ```

 --------